tewendel/interkit-masterarbeit/sites/docs/src/content/guides/server_setup.svelte.md

   - using an A record pointing to your server instance ip address
   - also set up a wildcard A record from `*.my-interkit-server.de` pointing to your server instance ip address

+For more detailed information on working with custom domains, see [Custom Domains](/guides/custom_domain)

 ## update and install prerequisites

 - ssh into the server `ssh root@my-interkit-server.de`